ryeones/fomties-digital-garden/_pages/home.md

 feel free to email me at <a href="mailto:ryan@ryeones.com?subject=hey%20ryan&body=i%20found%20your%20site%20awesome!">
   ryan@ryeones.com
 </a>. i check it once every few days. otherwise, feel free to connect with me on my socials (@ryeones), check out my [[work|portfolio]], or [[welcome|my thoughts in public.]]

+just a little easter egg, press 't' or the toggle above to change the different modes.